KonstantinChuper/KonstantinChuper/README.md

 <h3 align="center">🌟 Aspiring Web Developer | Passionate about Front-End Development | Lifelong Learner 🌟</h3>
 <br/>
 <p align="center"><img src="https://64.media.tumblr.com/2d0af9c90d1b1107313cc20bda01548a/tumblr_outwxnanpp1u79o2lo1_1280.gifv" height="300"/></p>
-<p align="center">I'm a passionate web developer on a mission to build seamless and engaging digital experiences.
+<p>I'm a passionate web developer on a mission to build seamless and engaging digital experiences.
 With a solid foundation in front-end development and a keen eye for detail, I specialize in transforming complex concepts into clean, responsive, and user-friendly websites.
 I thrive on creating code that is not only functional but also brings designs to life, ensuring every project is both captivating and accessible.</p>
 <br/>
+<p>🌱 I’m currently learning NodeJS</p>
 <h4 align="center">My Skill Set</p>
 <br/>
 <table align="center"><tr><td valign="top" width="33%">